lockekk/dshare-hid/PLAN.md

 #### Client Initialization Sequence
 Performed before the standard `ClientApp` starts:
 1. Query Pico 2 W over CDC for **arch** (e.g., `bridge-ios`, `bridge-android`).
-   - Map this to a new bridge-specific `IPlatformScreen` implementation variant (`BridgePlatformScreen`) that knows which HID layout to emit.
+   - Map the result to a `BridgePlatformScreen` instance (derived from `PlatformScreen`) that knows which HID layout to emit.
-   - Instantiate a matching `BridgeClientApp` (derived from `ClientApp`) that overrides `createScreen()` to return the bridge screen.
+   - Instantiate `BridgeClientApp` (derived from `ClientApp`) with an initialized Link so `createScreen()` can return the bridge screen.
 2. Query Pico 2 W for **screen info**: resolution, rotation, physical size (inches), scale factor.
    - Feed this into `BridgePlatformScreen::getShape()` so Deskflow coordinates match the mobile display.
-3. Configure TLS and remote host using the per-instance settings file so the bridge client connects with the user’s configured security settings.
+3. Configure TLS by reading cert paths from the server's main settings file; configure remote host using the per-instance settings file so the bridge client connects with the user's configured security settings.

-#### Key Differences from Standard Client
+#### Key Differences from upstream Client
 - **No local event injection**: Doesn't fake mouse/keyboard events on PC
 - **Bridge platform screen**: New `IPlatformScreen` implementation packages `fakeMouse*` and `fakeKey*` calls into HID reports sent over CDC
 - **USB CDC transport**: Sends framed HID data to Pico 2 W
-- **Dynamic platform adaptation**: Platform type determined by Pico's connected device, not PC platform
-- **Screen info from Pico**: Uses mobile device screen properties, not PC screen
+- **Screen info supplied by Pico 2 W**: Uses mobile device screen properties, not PC screen
-- **Clipboard handling**: Bridge client disables clipboard sync at handshake (respond with no clipboard data) and implements `setClipboard()` as a no-op with logging so the server doesn't stall
+- **Clipboard handling**: `BridgePlatformScreen::setClipboard()` discards clipboard payloads instead of forwarding them over the Link; the server still follows the standard clipboard protocol.
-- **Independent settings file**: Each bridge client instance has its own QSettings file
+- **Settings isolation**: Each bridge client instance loads a dedicated QSettings file (created on first run if not exists) and strips TLS keys to avoid leaking preferences back into the main Deskflow configuration.
-  - Path: `~/.config/deskflow/bridge-client-<name>.conf` (Linux), similar for Windows/macOS
-  - Settings managed independently by bridge client process
-  - Not shared with main deskflow settings
-  - Allows multiple bridge clients with separate configurations
-- **TLS compatibility**: Bridge client continues to respect server TLS settings; when TLS is enabled, connect using the same security level as standard clients.
+- **TLS compatibility**: Bridge client reuses the server's TLS certificates/config by reading cert paths from the server's main settings file (no user-facing toggle); when the server requires TLS, connect using the same security level and certificate files.
+- **Upstream interop**: Bridge client validates the server identity during handshake (server sends identity command) and refuses connections if the identity is missing or indicates an upstream server to avoid unintended pairings.

 ### 5. CLI / Argument Handling
 - Extend `CoreArgParser` options with:
-  - `--bridge` (boolean) to indicate bridge mode.
-  - `--usb-cdc-device <dev>` (string) for the Pico CDC path.
+  - `--link <usb cdc dev>` (string) for the Pico USB CDC device path, eg. /dev/ttyACM0
   - Optional `--bridge-settings-file <path>` to override per-instance settings (defaults to `settings/<name>.conf`).
+- The GUI always launches bridge clients once a matching Link is detected, so the presence of `--link` implies bridge mode and client-only execution.
+- Strip/ignore client-side TLS switches from the parsed option set so they cannot override server-driven behavior.
 - Update `deskflow-core` `main()` to:
-  1. Inspect arguments for bridge mode before the single-instance guard.
+  1. Inspect arguments for `--link` before the single-instance guard.
   2. Select the shared-memory key and settings file based on `--name`/`--bridge-settings-file`.
   3. Fetch Pico configuration, instantiate `BridgeClientApp`, and run it.